Driver Routing and Scheduling with Synchronization Constraints: Methodology

 To iterate over drivers in our mathematical model, we calculate an artificial upper bound for the number of drivers.
 We compute a simple upper bound by considering the drivers' scarcest resource, the continuous steering time $T^{cs}$, assuming that there is no possibility of renewing this resource, that is, we neglect any possibility of taking a break.
 We thus divide every ride $r \in \mathcal{R}$ into $s_r$ segments of total driving times less than or equal to $T^{cs}$ and assume that a new driver is assigned to each segment.
 Then, the total number of segments over all rides gives an upper bound for the number of required drivers, see Equation (\ref{eq:UB}).
 We use the resulting upper bound $UB$ to define the cardinality of the set of drivers $\setOfDrivers = \{1, .., UB\}$.

-Furthermore, we derive a constructive lower bound by relaxing some of the legal regulations, particularly the limit on the continuous steering time $T^{cs}$.
+Preliminary computations showed the \gls{LP} relaxation of the \gls{MIP} defined in Section~\ref{ss:mip} to be rather weak.
+Therefore, we derive two constructive lower bounds that further strengthen the \gls{MIP} formulation.
+For a computational analysis of the different lower bounds, we refer to Online Appendix~B. We compute a first constructive lower bound by relaxing some of the legal regulations, particularly the limit on the continuous steering time $T^{cs}$.
 We divide the minimum total steering time by the maximum daily steering time per driver ($\paramDailySteering$).
 Here, the minimum total steering time is the sum of driving times over all direct steering arcs between customer locations, such that our first lower bound $LB_1$ results in:

 This approach assumes a perfect spatial and temporal fit between all rides, allowing drivers to utilize their available daily steering time perfectly.
 It also assumes that drivers can always drive directly from one customer stop to the next without a detour via any service station.
 Further, it disregards any conflicts between rides.
 Therefore, it constitutes a rather weak lower bound, particularly for instances involving many short rides taking place simultaneously as these cannot be executed by the same driver.
-Therefore, we derive a second lower bound $LB_2$ by determining the number of parallel rides $r_{t}$ per time interval $t \in \mathcal{T}$ and consequently the minimum number of drivers required simultaneously:
+Therefore, we derive a second lower bound $LB_2$ by determining the number of parallel rides $r_{t}$ per time interval $t \in \mathcal{T}$.
+Here, we first obtain time intervals $t \in \mathcal{T}$, representing minimum overlaps resulting from the latest start and earliest arrival times at regular customer stops of all rides.
+For every time interval $t \in \mathcal{T}$, we then count the number of rides active within this interval.
+The maximum ride count defines the minimum number of drivers required simultaneously:

 As neither of the two approaches is provably superior over the other, we always compute both lower bounds and take the maximum value as a global lower bound $LB$: